 Many of these pedestrian shopping alleys and streets are free of car traffic, so it’s really safe and fun to poke around.

 You’ll find more artisan and souvenir shops, bank ATMs, public bathrooms, and plenty of places to find a nice meal or just a cold treat – be it fresh ice cream, a cold fresh fruit juice, or a frosty beer (“cervesa”) or cocktail.

-*If you are looking for a truly special souvenir, gift, or keepsake, be sure to read our recommendations on buying some of Cozumel’s finest quality Mexican silver jewelry.
+**Attention Shoppers!
+If you are looking for a truly special souvenir, gift, or keepsake, also be sure to read our specific recommendations on buying some of Cozumel’s finest quality Mexican silver jewelry.

 8. Learn Some History of Downtown Cozumel